Flat Channels to Infinity in Neural Loss Landscapes: Introduction

-\textit{Flat regions in loss-landscapes:} Precisely-flat regions in loss landscapes are described in various works, from manifolds of symmetry-induced critical points \cite{fukumizu2000local,fukumizu2019semi, simsek2021geometry,zhang2021embedding} to manifolds of global minima in overparameterized \citep{neal1996bayesian,williams1996computing,lee2018deep,matthews2018gaussian,cooper2018loss,liu2022loss} and teacher-student setups \cite{simsek2021geometry,martinelli2024expand}.
-Empirically, flat regions in loss landscapes were found in interpolations between solutions of different training runs, a phenomenon typically called mode-connectivity \cite{garipov2018loss,frankle2020linear}, more prominently after permutation alignment \cite{singh2020model, ainsworth2022git}.
-These locally flat manifolds have been discovered to be star-shaped \cite{lin2024exploring,sonthalia2024deep} or to present orthogonal tunnels that spread in the parameter norm \cite{fort2019large}. \textit{Attractors at infinity in neural networks:} The well-known minima at infinity in separable classification problems \cite{soudryimplicitbiasgradient2018} differ from the ones we investigate here.
-In linear networks, and in one-dimensional sigmoidal deep networks trained with a \textit{single} datapoint, local minima at infinity do not occur \cite{josz2023certifying}, but there are examples, where minima at infinity can arise with two datapoints \cite{josz2023certifying}.
+\textit{Attractors at infinity in neural networks:} The well-known minima at infinity in separable classification problems \cite{soudryimplicitbiasgradient2018} differ from the ones we investigate here.
+In linear networks, and in one-dimensional sigmoidal deep networks trained with a \textit{single} datapoint, local minima at infinity do not occur \cite{josz2023certifying}, but there are examples where minima at infinity can arise with two or more datapoints \cite{josz2023certifying,lim2022best}.
 It is possible to eliminate finite-norm local minima from landscapes through the addition of specific neurons directly connecting input to output \cite{liang2018adding, kawaguchi2020elimination}, and eliminating local minima at infinity with regularization \cite{liang2022revisiting}.